kali-linex/linex/Documentation/arch/ia64/err_inject.rst

 ========================================

-IPF Machine Check (MC) error inject tool is used to inject MC errors from Linux.
+IPF Machine Check (MC) error inject tool is used to inject MC errors from Linex.
 The tool is a test bed for IPF MC work flow including hardware correctable error handling, OS recoverable error handling, MC event logging, etc.